 advanced data analytics

-We help clients develop actionable insights from complex data and adopt AI.
-We free clients from many data engineering and integration tasks and reliance on scarce and expensive expertise.
-We are technology agnostic and provide Python, Microsoft Share Point, Azure ML, SAS, MySQL, Pentaho and R resources.
-We are developing our own ‘Analytics-as-a-Service’ (AaaS) platform in partnership with domain experts to lower the entry-point for our client’s and bring advanced operational analytics to more users in our target sectors.
+We help clients identify value and develop actionable insights from their data and adopt AI.
+We free them from low value data engineering and integration tasks and their reliance on scarce and expensive expertise.
+We provide AWS, Python, Microsoft Share Point, Azure ML, SAS, MySQL, Pentaho and R resources.
+We have developed our own ‘Analytics-as-a-Service’ (AaaS) platform and implement it in clients in partnership with domain experts, lowering the entry-point for advanced analytics for our client’s.

 News & Insights on all things Data